rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 - Support of collada files coming from the latest Blender version.
 - Precomputation of the bone matrices expressed in the world space so that you just have to pass it to your shader for traditional GPU skinning.
-- Interpolation between keyframes
+- Interpolation between keyframes.
-- (De)/serialization in binary thanks to [bincode]
+- (De)/serialization in binary thanks to [bincode].

 [rib] can be greatly extended, for example with the support of other format handling skeleton data, such as the [glTF] format.